Our rating: (4.5/5)

 If you’re connecting the terminal to other hardware, you’ll need the Hub for Square Terminal costing £39 + VAT.
 Many other compatible accessories are available through Square’s website.

-Transactions cost a fixed rate, 1.75%, for all chip, contactless and swipe card payments through the terminal regardless of card brand, country of issue or whether it is premium.
+Transactions cost a fixed rate, 1.75%, for all chip card and contactless payments through the terminal regardless of card brand, country of issue or type of card.

-All key-in payments through the terminal, invoices or virtual terminal cost 2.5% per transaction.
-Ecommerce transactions via the online store or payment links cost 1.4% + 25p for European cards and 2.5% + 25p for any other cards.
+All keyed transactions through the terminal, invoices or virtual terminal cost 2.5%.
+Ecommerce payments via the online store or links cost 1.4% + 25p for domestic cards and 2.5% + 25p for international cards.

-If your customer wants a refund, the fee charged from you for the original transaction will be retained by Square while the customer gets the full refund.
-Chargebacks incur no admin fees and include free payment dispute support from the Square team.
+If your customer wants a refund, the fee charged for the original transaction will be retained by Square while the customer gets the full refund.
+Chargebacks incur no admin fees and include free payment dispute support.

 Best Square Terminal offer